BoltonStudios/easy-zillow-reviews/README.txt

 == Changelog ==

 = 1.2.1 =
-* New Feature: Display a Zillow profile card after reviews.
+* New Feature: Display a Zillow profile card with overall star rating.
 * Bug Fix: Removed erroneous reference to a second Gutenberg block.
-* Upgraded the Freemius SDK to version 2.3.2.
+* Updated the Freemius SDK to version 2.3.2.

 = 1.2.0 =
 * New Feature: Gutenberg Block